Nye County, Nevada: History

 Nye County was established during the American Civil War in 1864 and named after James W. Nye, the first governor of the Nevada Territory and later a U.S. Senator after it was admitted as a state.
 The first county seat was Ione in 1864, followed by Belmont in 1867, and finally Tonopah in 1905.

 The county's first boom came in the early 20th century, when Rhyolite and Tonopah, as well as Goldfield in nearby Esmeralda County, had gold- and silver-mining booms.
-In 1906, Goldfield had 30,000 residents, Tonopah nearly 10,000, and Rhyolite peaked at about 10,000.
+Goldfield reached a peak population of around 20,000 people in 1906 and hosted a lightweight boxing championship match between Joe Gans and Oscar "Battling" Nelson.
+Goldfield briefly became Nevada's largest city.
+Tonopah and Rhyolite also experienced a population boom.
 These cities were linked by the Tonopah and Tidewater Railroad.

 After the boom died, Nye County withered.
 By 1910, the population had plummeted to about 7,500 before sinking to near 3,000 in the middle of the century.
 With development at the military test site and increasing employment and resources, the population stabilized.
 After the 1990s, when Pahrump became a bedroom community for Las Vegas, it had high rates of population growth.

 Periodically, discussions have arisen of moving the county seat to Pahrump, or splitting off the southern portion of the county, but neither of these ideas appears to have sufficient support in the county or state government.

 From 1987 to 1989, Bullfrog County, Nevada, was split off from Nye County to form a separate political region.
 Its population was zero; its creation was an attempt to stop a nuclear waste storage facility from being built in the region.